paddymahoney/minecrift/README.md

 To run Minecrift in your dev env you will need to:

-  Delete META-INF dir within minecrift/mcp908/jars/versions/1.7.10/1.7.10.jar otherwise you get a SecurityException on Minecrift startup Merge in the assets directory from .minecraft into the minecrift/assets dir.
+  - Delete META-INF dir within minecrift/mcp908/jars/versions/1.7.10/1.7.10.jar otherwise you get a SecurityException on Minecrift startup
+  - Merge in the assets directory from .minecraft into the minecrift/assets dir.
+  - To allow testing on Multiplayer servers, launch via Start.main, and add your Mojang account program arguments:
+       --username <username> --password <password>

 - Run build.sh (or build.bat) to create a release installer.
 Run the release installer to test the reobfuscated changes in the Minecraft launcher.